 This antique Japanese Wakizashi is signed by Noushu Jyu Kanemoto and comes with an NBTHK Kicho Certificate.
-Forged during the early Edo period (Shinto era) in Mino province, it features a Sanbon Sugi tempering line.
-The sword includes a full koshirae with chrysanthemum and horse motifs, and a traditional sword carrying case.
+It was forged during the early Edo period (1596-1763 A.D.) in Mino province, known for the Mino-den style.
+The blade features a Sanbon Sugi tempering line and is accompanied by a complete koshirae with chrysanthemum motifs.

 Mino-den · Mino · around 1624-1644